-As well as offering farm work in Australia, you’ll get a weekend at the beach, a farm training course and all of your admin, transfers, and activities organised.
+As well as offering farm work in Australia, you’ll get a weekend in the city, a farm training course and all of your admin, transfers, and activities organised.
 There are up to 25 people from over 30 countries taking part each week so a great chance to meet loads of travelling buddies.
 Earn money straight away to fund your travels, with the option of coming back for a second job.

 Duration: 3 months – 1 year